134130/134130/README.md

 "134130" is a [leet](https://en.wikipedia.org/wiki/Leet).
 It can be translated as BABO.

-In Korean, "바보(BABO)" means "fool"
+In Korean, "바보(BABO)" means "goofy"

 ### History